Hop-Count Based Self-Supervised Anomaly Detection on Attributed Networks: Experiments

 We conduct experiments to evaluate the performance of our proposed method and to compare it with several state-of-the-art approaches, to which we refer as baselines, on two different types of networks: networks with ground-truth anomalies and injected anomalies respectively.

-\textbf{Results on the networks with known ground-truth anomalies} Results on the network with ground-truth anomalies are shown in Table~\ref{tb:auc_real}.
+\textbf{Results on the networks with known ground-truth anomalies} Results on the network with ground-truth anomalies are showed in Table~\ref{tb:auc_synthetic}.
 It shows that the HCM-HAV score achieves the best among the baselines on Enron network and comparable results on Amazon.
-The HCM-AHP score leads to comparable results achieved with DOMINANT and ANOMALOUS, which demonstrate the effectiveness of utilizing both global and local information to detect anomalies.
+The HCM-AHP score leads to comparable results achieved with DOMINANT and ANOMALOUS, demonstrating the effectiveness of utilizing both global and local information to detect anomalies.
 The better performance of the HCM-HAV score than the HCM-AHP score indicates that the inferred variance plays a role in finding anomalies in the Amazon and Enron networks.

-\textbf{Results on the networks with injected anomalies} Results on the network with injected anomalies are shown in table~\ref{tb:auc_synthetic}.
-As can be seen, HCM-HAV and HCM-AHP scores outperform the baseline methods in all cases, which further validate the effectiveness of our method by utilizing both global and local information to detect anomalies.
+\textbf{Results on the networks with injected anomalies} Results on the network with injected anomalies are showed in table~\ref{tb:auc_synthetic}.
+As can be seen, HCM-HAV and HCM-AHP scores outperform the baseline methods in all cases, which further validates the effectiveness of our method by utilizing both global and local information to detect anomalies.

-The insight of HCM-AHP is that the hop counts between the anomalous nodes and their neighbors are expected to be larger than that between normal nodes and their neighbors, and the insight of HCM-HAV score integrates the influence of inferred variance into HCM-AHP.
+The insight of HCM-AHP is that the hop counts between the anomalous nodes and their neighbors are expected to be larger than that between normal nodes and their neighbors.
+The insight of HCM-HAV score integrates the influence of inferred variance into HCM-AHP.
 Fig.~\ref{fig:scores} shows that the average HCM-AHP and HCM-HAV among anomalous nodes are bigger than among non-anomalous nodes, which further validates the rationality of the insight.
-Interestingly, we note that the HCM-HAV score doesn't perform better than HCM-AHP score on BlogCatalog and ACM networks, which indicates that the integration of inferred variance and HCM-AHP score does not always improve the performance.
+Interestingly, we note that the HCM-HAV score doesn't perform better than HCM-AHP score on BlogCatalog and ACM networks, which indicates that the integration of inferred variance and HCM-AHP score does not constantly improve the performance.
 However, HCM-HAV can consistently achieve good results on all networks compared to HCM-AHP.